syncthing/syncthing/dev/device-ids.rst

    so the server calculates the device ID based on the certificate instead of trusting to the device to tell the truth.

--  The user could statically configure IP or hostname for the devices.
+-  The user could statically configure IP or host name for the devices.

 -  The user could run a trusted global server.